NiryoRobotics/roscon-2025/workshop/workshop_packaging_manager/pl_chardonnay_report.md

 ## Conclusion

 This internship was a great experience, I learnt a lot and I had the opportunity to work with a great team.
-I want to thank my fellow intern Hans-Gunther for his help and his guidance, and Niryo for this opportunity.
+I want to thank my fellow intern Hansel for his help and his guidance, and Niryo for this opportunity.

 At the end we have a fully functional packaging line able to pick the vials from the conveyor and place them in the box.